cmbuckley/cmbuckley.github.io/_posts/2021-03-01-generate-nested-url-list-in-jekyll.md

 ```
 {% endraw %}

 Now, stick the rest of the URL back together.
-This is safer than using `page.url | remove: include.prefix`.
+I could `remove: include.prefix` from the URL, but my
-Also, my permalinks have trailing slashes, so I remove the final character (unless the prefix was
+permalinks have trailing slashes so I need to remove the final character anyway (unless the prefix was
 "/", in which case it's swallowed by the split inconsistencies mentioned above).

 {% raw %}